EdCharbeneau/InlineIpsum/readme.md

 Lorem.js Dummy Text/Image Generator jQuery and Native JS [https://github.com/fkadeveloper/loremjs](https://github.com/fkadeveloper/loremjs)

+The placehold.it image service: [placehold.it](http://placehold.it)

 Thank you!

 ##### Learn more
 Still not ready for prime-time.

 ##### Changelog
+- 0.4 Added placeholder image helper
 - 0.3 Updated Core to allow custom token in place of "@"
 - 0.2 Updated Core to allow customized inlineIpsum plugins
 	- Added Extensions